titanmen1/project-devops-deploy/README.md

 ## Monitoring / management ports

 - Application traffic still uses port `8080` by default.
-Actuator endpoints (health, metrics, Prometheus scrape, logfile) listen on `MANAGEMENT_SERVER_PORT`.
+Actuator endpoints (health, metrics, Prometheus scrape, logfile) listen on `MANAGEMENT_SERVER_PORT` (defaults to `9090` for every profile).
 Override it via env vars when you need a different port.
 - If your deployment does **not** include Prometheus/Grafana yet, you can ignore the management port entirely; the application starts normally even if nothing scrapes `/actuator`.
 Simply avoid publishing the management port in Docker/Kubernetes until you need it.
 - When monitoring is enabled, expose both ports, e.g. `docker run -p 8080:8080 -p 9090:9090 ...` and point Prometheus to `http://<host>:9090/actuator/prometheus`.
 - Health probes are available at `/actuator/health/liveness` and `/actuator/health/readiness`; Grafana/Loki integrations should use the same port/env variable.

+## Logging

+- The backend ships with `src/main/resources/logback-spring.xml`, which writes structured JSON events to `stdout`.
+Every record contains `timestamp`, `app`, `environment`, `instance`, `logger`, `thread`, message arguments, MDC, and stack traces so Promtail/Loki (or any log shipper) can parse them without extra processing.
+- No extra variables are required, but you can supply a different configuration via Spring Boot’s standard options (`LOGGING_CONFIG`, `logging.config`, or by overriding `logback-spring.xml` on the classpath).
+- Container runtimes should forward `stdout`/`stderr` to your logging pipeline.
+Avoid redirecting logs to files unless your platform explicitly demands it.

 ## Image Upload Checks